What is End-to-End Recruitment?

 Select the right candidates

-The task of selecting the right candidates is different depending on whether you have sourced active or passive candidates.
-If you have sourced active candidates, you will need to review them all to determine who is a good fit for the role and your company.
+Selecting the right candidates differs depending on whether you have sourced active or passive candidates.
+If you have sourced active candidates, you must review them to determine who fits the role and your company well.

 Once you have shortlisted your candidates, you can organise to interview them.
 Most hiring managers like to conduct in-person interviews so they can meet the candidates for themselves.
-This is a great way to see how they interact on a personal and professional level.
+This is a great way to see how they interact personally and professionally.
 It is also a more accurate way to see whether someone fits into the dynamic and culture of the team and company.

-Tip: Once you have interviewed each candidate, you should have some idea as to who stands out from the crowd and those who are simply not right for your company.
-While it is always difficult to make a decision, if you have structured your interviews correctly, it will point you in the right direction.
+Tip: Once you have interviewed each candidate, you should have some idea of who stands out from the crowd and who is simply not right for your company.
+While it is always difficult to make a decision, if you have structured your interviews correctly, they will point you in the right direction.

-Ask the opinions of your recruiters too, as they will be able to advise you on who they think is best for the role.
+Ask your recruiters for their opinions, too.
+They will be able to advise you on who they think is best for the role.

 Presenting the offer

-Once the hiring manager decides who is the best fit for the position, an offer will need to be presented to the candidates.
-During this stage, there may be negotiations on salary, package, holiday and start dates.
+Once the hiring manager decides who best fits the position, an offer must be presented to the candidates.
+During this stage, there may be negotiations on salary, package, holiday, and start dates.
 Once all negotiations are finalised, contracts will be signed, and the candidate will be required to hand in their notice to their current employer.

-Tip: Avoid working against the person you are hiring, and always be understanding as well as considering everything they say.
+Tip: Avoid working against the person you are hiring.
+Always be understanding and consider everything they say.

-Your recruiter will also be on hand to help with negotiations involving the contract and packages to make it as seamless as possible.
+Your recruiter will also be available to help with negotiations regarding the contract and packages, making the process as seamless as possible.

 The notice period

 This step is often forgotten about.
-It is the time between presenting the offer and onboarding, which is usually the chosen candidate’s notice period.
+It is the time between presenting the offer and onboarding, usually the chosen candidate’s notice period.
 During this time, excellent communication is required.
-Great recruiters and companies will stay in touch with candidates who are due to start with them to avoid them losing interest and be there to answer any questions or doubts.
+Great recruiters and companies will stay in touch with candidates due to start with them to avoid losing interest and be there to answer any questions or doubts.
 Communication needs to be exemplary (use these tips to improve your communication) to avoid candidates finding other opportunities or, worse, being counter-offered by their current employer.
-If candidates choose not to start with you during this period, your recruitment process goes right back to the beginning.
+If candidates choose not to start with you during this period, your recruitment process returns to the beginning.

 Onboarding